Skills Academy 2025: paper

 Since 2014, the Skills Academy has invited professionals to come together to explore a universal material across a range of practices and through a series of encounters that combine innovation, experimentation and eco-responsibility.

 In 2025, for its seventh edition, the Foundation took an up-close look at paper, whose invention in China several centuries before the start of our current era marked a major historical turning point.
 Combining lightness and strength, functionality and aesthetics, communication and creativity, paper continues to play a role throughout our daily lives.
-Its multiplicity of formats attests to the equally diverse range of skills and cultural traditions that have come to be associated with it.
+Its rich production attests to the equally diverse range of skills and cultural traditions associated with it.
 At once a challenge and a solution, paper is at the heart of key issues such as recycling, resource management and environmental policy.
-These are just some of the questions that were addressed by participants of the Skills Academy, which was overseen by guest designer Constance Guisset, whose work is characterised by a search for balance between ergonomics, delicateness and imagination.
+Such themes animated discussions between participants in the Skills Academy, exchanges which were guided by Constance Guisset, whose own work is characterised by a search for balance between ergonomics, delicateness and imagination.

 Extended workshop © Tadzio